-Today I’m sharing with you 3 common myths about sex, pregnancy, and birth.
+Today I’m sharing with you 3 common misunderstandings about sex, pregnancy, and birth.

 So, you may not know this, but being wrong kinda feels awful.
 I was wrong about sex, pregnancy, and birth; now, that life has slapped me across the face, I can see a bit clearly and I have a newfound appreciation for female reproduction.